Giovanni Borgia, 2nd Duke of Gandía: Aftermath of the murder

 The Church of Santa Maria del Popolo where Giovanni Borgia was buried in 1497 (engraving by Israël Sylvestre).

 After the discovery of the body, the grief-stricken pope locked himself in his chambers and wept bitterly for hours.
 He did not eat and sleep until the next Sunday.
-He first appeared in public at a consistory on 19 June in front of all the cardinals staying in Rome who offered their condolences to him individually.
+He next appeared in public at a consistory on 19 June in front of all the cardinals staying in Rome who offered their condolences to him individually.
 Alexander lamented the loss of his son with these deeply moving words:

 The Duke of Gandía is dead.
 A greater calamity could not have befallen us, for we bore him unbounded affection.
 Life has lost its interest for us.
 Indeed, had we seven papacies, we would give them all to recall the Duke to life.
 It must be that God thus punishes us for our sins, for the Duke had done nothing to deserve so terrible a fate.

 The pope felt such a heavy sense of guilt (or was so appalled by the state of affairs under his rule that this murder made conspicuous) that he decided to reform the Church.
 "Meanwhile we are resolved without delay to think of the Church first and foremost, and not of ourselves nor of our privileges.
 We must begin by reforming ourselves," he declared.
 For this aim he created a commission consisting six cardinals.
 But his determination was short-lived, and in the end he ignored the report of the Reform Commission.